 Community & Environment

-The Horst Engineering Family of Companies, including Horst Engineering, Sterling Machine, and Thread Rolling Inc.; have made many contributions to the communities in which we operate.
+The Horst Engineering Family of Companies have made many contributions to the communities in which we operate.
 Our companies maintain strong support for the environment and sustainable manufacturing processes.
 We aspire to be a Zero Waste organization and are on the journey to keep our waste out of landfills.

 We strive to live by the Reduce, Reuse, Recycle methodology.
 We have an established recycling program for our waste streams: